-Relationship Description Dependency Establishes a traceable relationship describing how one element is dependant upon another.
+Relationship Description Dependency Establishes a traceable relationship describing how one element is dependent upon another.
 Item Flow Specifies the items that flow across a connector in an interaction point.
 Used in the same way as UML Information Flows.

 Connector Establishes Communication links between parts.
 Binding Connector Establishes a connection between two Parts in a system decomposition.
+If the Parts are different, the system provides an option to synchronize them.